-Academic Study
+For-Credit Academic Study

 Admission to the Continuing Studies Program is discretionary.
-For consideration for admission, applicants to the Continuing Studies Program must meet at least one of the following two criteria.
+For consideration for admission, applicants to the Continuing Studies Program must meet at least one of the following two criteria:

-- Earned bachelor's degree from a college or university accredited by a national or regional accrediting body recognized by the Department of Education. - Age 25 or older, and intend to initiate or complete academic study in a Duke University academic program.
+- Earned a bachelor's degree from a college or university accredited by a national or regional accrediting body recognized by the Department of Education. - Age 25 or older, and intend to initiate or complete academic study in a Duke University academic program.

-Students are given academic counseling by the Office of Continuing Studies and Summer Session, and are subject the regulations set forth for degree candidates, unless explicitly noted otherwise.
-A junior or senior who is currently enrolled at an external college or university who wishes to pursue an academic discipline unique to Duke University, may apply through the Office of Continuing Studies for admission as a nondegree, full-time visiting student for one or two semesters.
-Students with unique circumstances should contact the Office of Continuing Studies.
+Students are given academic counseling by LILE, and are subject to the regulations set forth for degree candidates, unless explicitly noted otherwise.
+A junior or senior who is currently enrolled at an external college or university who wishes to pursue an academic discipline unique to Duke University, may apply at learnmore.duke.edu/academics/undergraduate for admission as a nondegree, full-time visiting student for one or two semesters.
+Students with unique circumstances should contact LILE at learnmore@duke.edu.